RahulParajuli/RahulParajuli/README.md

 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to swim and play basketball
+- ⚡ Fun fact: I love swimming, play basketball and also love lofi musics.

 ## Tech Stack :computer: